573/boost_tryout/example1/ReadMe.txt

 AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.

-This is the example from http://www.boost.org/doc/libs/1_46_1/more/getting_started/windows.html#build-a-simple-program-using-boost

 /////////////////////////////////////////////////////////////////////////////
+%}
+This is the example from ["Build a simple program using Boost"](http://www.boost.org/doc/libs/1_46_1/more/getting_started/windows.html#build-a-simple-program-using-boost).